-Before you even start searching, you need to have some idea of what you want done in your bathroom.
-Start out by looking through some magazines on home decorating and clipping out examples both of things you do like and things you don't like.
+Before you even start searching, you need to have some idea of what you want to be done in your bathroom.
+Start out by looking through some websites on home decorating and saving examples of both things you do like and things you don't like.
 You can also get ideas from visiting model homes and watching design shows on TV.

-Write down what kind of style you are interested in as well as what color scheme you want.
-For example, do you want stone, granite or tile?
+Write down what kind of style you are interested in, as well as what color scheme you want.
+For example, do you want stone, granite, or tile?
 Do you want bold, bright colors or soft pastels?
-Having this information together can help potential designers determine if they can handle what you want done.
+Having this information together can help potential designers determine if they can handle what you want to be done.

-Decide exactly what you want done and whether or not your budget can handle it.
+Decide exactly what you want to be done and whether or not your budget can handle it.
 Interior designers can work on any size project.
-You may want your entire bathroom remodeled or only the paint or bathroom vanity fixtures changed or updated.
+You may want your entire bathroom remodeled, or only the paint or bathroom vanity fixtures changed or updated.
 Your interior designer can devise an overall plan for your bathroom, and parts of it can be completed as your budget allows.